Foreclosed historic home with overgrown shrubs.

 Cons

-• Slower sales process: Because of their eligibility requirements, and the extensiveness of the qualification process, FHA loans can also be slower to process than conventional loans from application to closing.
+• Slower sales process: Because of their eligibility requirements, and the extensiveness of the qualification process, FHA loans can also be slower to process than conventional loans, from application to closing.

-Where Can I Find Foreclosures For Sale?
+Where Can You Find Foreclosures For Sale?

 On the hunt for a foreclosure?
 We don’t blame you: It’s often a great way to score a bargain on a piece of property that has tremendous potential.
-Happily, you can find plenty of foreclosures posted up for sale on most major real estate listing sites.
-Other avenues through which to seek out and find foreclosures to buy include browsing through the HUD Home Store, Fannie Mae’s HomePath and Freddie Mac’s HomeSteps.
+Conveniently, you can find foreclosures posted for sale on most major real estate listing sites.

 What If The Foreclosure Doesn’t Meet Livability Standards?